Did you know you can make your own homeopathic remedies?

 Or you can “graft” them from existing remedies.

-Grafting is a simple way to extend or share your remedies.
+Grafting is an easy way to extend or share your remedies.

 There are also several ways to graft, which I’ll explain in detail.

-All you need to do is take a few pellets from her remedy bottle and add them to blank pellets.
+All you need to do is take a few pellets from her remedy bottle.

-Then you add some alcohol, shake the new bottle and you have your own Podophyllum.
+Next add some alcohol, shake the new bottle and you now have your own homeopathic Podophyllum.
+(For more details see instructions below.)

-Don’t forget to label the remedy and store it in a dark place, away from light and electricity.
+Don’t forget to label the remedy and store it in a dark place, away from heat and electricity.

-With grafting you will never need to replace an existing remedy.
+With grafting you’ll never need to replace an existing remedy.

 Can You Make Your Own Homeopathic Remedies?